cataclysmbnteam/Cataclysm-BN/docs/en/mod/lua/reference/lua.md

 - #### byproducts
   🇻 Variable --> `Vector( ItypeId )`
+  > Additionally items (a list of their item ids) that will spawn when harvesting the plant.

 - #### fruit_div
   🇻 Variable --> `int`
+  > Amount of harvested charges of fruits is divided by this number.

 - #### fruit_id
   🇻 Variable --> `ItypeId`
+  > Type id of the fruit item.

 - #### get_plant_name
   🇲 Method --> `( int ) -> string`
+  > Name of the plant.

 - #### grow
   🇻 Variable --> `TimeDuration`
+  > Time it takes for a seed to grow (based of off a season length of 91 days).

 ## IslotTool